Last updated January 2024

 Practical information and tips:

 Vega is located off the coast of Norway, north of Brønnøysund.
 Ferries depart from the mainland at Horn and Tjøtta.
-There are also speedboats from Brønnøysund and Sandnessjøen.
+There are also express boats from Brønnøysund and Sandnessjøen.
 The nearest airport is in Brønnøysund.

 Vega has a variety of accommodation available, ranging from hotels to cabins.
 We strongly recommend staying at Vega Havhotell.
 If you do stay there, be sure not to miss the five-course dinner served at the hotel every night.

-In addition to the activities we have mentioned above, there are many other things you can experience in Vega: a visit to the old Vegstein trading post, kayaking, and hiking to name a few.
+In addition to the activities we have mentioned above, there are many other things you can experience in Vega: kayaking, hiking and a visit to the old Vegstein trading post, to name a few.